What the Great Depression taught us about classical economics

 The Importance of Economic Stabilizers

 Another lesson was the value of “automatic stabilizers” – government programs that automatically expand during downturns to support incomes and spending.
 Programs like unemployment insurance help prevent economic contractions from spiraling out of control.
-Classical economics had no concept of this vital economic stabilization role for government.
+Classical economics had no concept of the vital economic stabilization role that government plays.

 Modern Monetary Understanding